Renting or buying: what's right for you?

 You can’t be told to move or have your rent raised

 Stability is big advantage of choosing whether to rent or buy a home.
-As long as you’re keeping up with payments, you can’t be asked to leave your home and, if you’ve agreed a fixed interest rate with your mortgage lender, your monthly payments can’t go up either.
+As long as you’re keeping up with payments, you can’t be asked to leave your home.
+There is a risk of mortgage payments going up at the end of a fixed term or if you choose a variable/tracker mortgage though.

 You can rent out your home

-One of the benefits of buying a home is that you can use it as a source of income.
-Whether you just have a spare room in your home or you’ve decided you don’t want to be there for a while, you can rent your home to someone else, as long as you check with your mortgage lender first.
-This could mean using something like AirBnB to make some extra income while you’re on holiday, moving to a smaller rented property while renting out your own home or even having someone move into a spare room while paying you rent.
+Whether you just have a spare room in your home or you’ve decided you don’t want to be there for a while, you can rent your home to someone else, as long as your mortgage lender agrees.

-Bear in mind that if someone is in your home and paying you rent, your mortgage payments might change and this may also count as income so you might need to pay tax on it.
+Bear in mind that if someone is in your home and paying you rent, your mortgage payments might change.
+This could also count as income so you might need to pay tax on it.

 You can have someone move in with you